nautobot/nautobot/nautobot/docs/configuration/authentication/sso.md

 SOCIAL_AUTH_OKTA_OPENIDCONNECT_API_URL = 'https://<Okta URL>/oauth2/<Authentication Server>'
 ```

-The default authentication server can be used for testing, however, it should not be used in production.
+The `/default` authentication server can be used for testing, however, it should not be used in production.

 ### Google - OAuth2